eslqian/410Project/README.md

 ### Error Handling

 - Error handling is implemented throughout the application to ensure robustness, especially in file operations and API interactions.

-## Conclusion

-The **Study Guide Helper** is a comprehensive tool designed for educational purposes.
-Its implementation showcases the integration of advanced text processing techniques and AI to facilitate learning.
-This documentation provides a basic guide to using and understanding the software.